davidsonfellipe/fellipe.com/content/tailoring-your-git-experience-customizing-gitconfig-settings.md

 I started using Git in September 2010 and, over time, I found it to be a robust version control tool.
 In my first project using Git, I encountered some difficulties in understanding it, but as time went on, I sought solutions to common problems like conflicts, and now I'm well adapted to using it.

-My goal is to share some useful configurations that have enhanced my day-to-day Git workflow via the MacOS terminal.
+My goal is to share some useful configurations that have enhanced my day-to-day Git workflow via the macOS terminal.
 Once you have Git installed, you can locate the .gitconfig file, which is usually found in your user's home directory, such as _/Users/fellipe/.gitconfig_.
 To customize this file, you have two options: either directly edit it using a text editor or modify it through the command-line interface (CLI).

 ```bash
 git config --global